AdiV121003/HYBE_FINANCIAL_DB_ANALYSIS/README.md

 * The original dataset had a **wide format**, with separate columns for each quarter.
 * Using **Excel Power Query / Power Pivot**, the data was transformed into a **long (tidy) format** through unpivoting.
-* This resulted in:

-  * One row per metric per quarter
+* This resulted in one row per metric per quarter.
 I performed this step to improve ease of calculations and analysis.

 ---